hittingray/gw2-raidar-uploader-newest/README.md

 - A version which tracks which logs have not been uploaded since the last time the script was run
 - Another version which tracks new logs while the script is running and automatically uploads them

+At this point in time, I have no intention of writing a hook into the GW2 client.
+Although it may be slightly more convenient for the end user, a batch file or PowerShell script has numerous advantages:

+- It is transparent.
+The end users can easily verify that I am not stealing their passwords.
+- It is open source.
+Current hooks into client are not allowed to share their code due to ArenaNet's policies.
+This also prevents the users from believing their personal information, including passwords are being stolen in a closed source .dll.
+- I don't have the time to maintain a hook into the client anyway.
+Game updates break these hooks regularly and/or crash clients.

 ## Acknowledgements ##